backdrop-contrib/colorbox/README.txt

    (this will usually be "sites/all/modules/").
 3. Go to "Administer" -> "Modules" and enable the module.

+If you want to use Colorbox with the Embedded Media Field module please check "Enable Colorbox load" in the settings.

 Configuration:
 -------------
-Go to "Administer" -> "Site configuration" -> "Colorbox" to find all the configuration options.
+Go to "Configuration" -> "Media" -> "Colorbox" to find all the configuration options.